MeteoSwiss/opendata/docs/e-forecast-data/e4-local-forecast-data.md

 :::note
 Local forecast CSV files are encoded in [`Latin1 (ISO-8859-1)`](https://en.wikipedia.org/wiki/ISO/IEC_8859-1) instead of `Windows-1252` as for the ground-based measurement data.
 :::

+Date/Time is expressed as `YYYYMMDDHHMM` and represents time in UTC.

 ## Metadata